jan-warchol/limestone-colors/vscode/README.md

 Installation
 ------------

-You need to put content of this directory in a subdir of `.vscode/extensions`.
+1. Put content of this directory (including `package.json`) in a subdir of `$HOME/.vscode/extensions`.
 The easiest way to do it is to clone the repo and setup a symlink like this (tested on Linux):

         git clone https://github.com/jan-warchol/monochrome-syntax --branch devel
-    ln -s $HOME/.vscode/extensions/mono-theme $PWD/monochrome-syntax/vscode
+        ln -s $PWD/monochrome-syntax/vscode $HOME/.vscode/extensions/mono-theme

-After that, reload window (Ctrl+Shift+P => search for "reload") or just restart VScode.
+1.  reload the window (`Ctrl+Shift+P` => search for `reload`; sometimes it's necessary to reload the window twice) or just restart VScode.

+1. Open `Color Theme` picker from preferences (shortcut: `Ctrl+K Ctrl+T`) and search for `Monochrome`.